WILLIAM CHARLES CROWLEY

 In August 2004, he returned to Michigan as a guest artist to perform in the Peter Sparling Dance Co.
 10 Year Retrospective.
 William also returned to Michigan in September 2004, to work as a guest choreographer with Aerial Dance Theater, setting his work, Kawabata Suite.

 In January 2005, William became Artistic Director of Next Step Dance and relocated the company to Bay Harbor Islands, FL.
 Under William's direction, the company returned to the Broward Center for the Performing Arts to present seven more successful annual performances.

 In January 2008, he served as Dance Coordinator for the Florida Grand Opera's production of Bizet's, Les pecheurs de perles ("The Pearl Fishers"), performed at both the Carnival Center for the Performing Arts in Miami, FL and the Broward Center for the Performing Arts.

 In March 2012, William attended the Graham Technique Refresher Course at the Martha Graham School of Contemporary Dance in New York City, where 25 instructors from the United States, England, France, and Greece came together to analyze, discuss, and debate how to best preserve the Graham Technique for future generations.

-Currently, he is teaching throughout the United States, Europe, and the Caribbean, including engagements in Belgium, Croatia, France, Portugal, Spain, and the United Kingdom, with annual month long summer intensives at the Centre de Danse du Marais in Paris, France.
+Currently, he is teaching throughout the United States, Europe, and the Caribbean, including engagements in Belgium, Croatia, France, Portugal, Slovenia, Spain, and the United Kingdom, with annual month long summer intensives at the Centre de Danse du Marais in Paris, France.